What Size Battery Cable Do I Need?

 Current Carrying Capacity

-Heavier gauge wires deliver more current flow at lower resistances (less voltage drop) and send power more efficiently.
+Heavier-gauge wires carry more current at lower resistances (less voltage drop) and deliver power more efficiently.

 Heat Dissipation

-A larger area of the surface means less chance of the insulation being burnt or ignited.
+A larger surface area reduces the risk of the insulation being burnt or ignited.

 Strength and Durability

-The thicker cables, less subject to wear and tear, will be more resistant in the event of physical stress.
+Thicker cables, less susceptible to wear and tear, will be more resistant to physical stress.

 Safety Considerations